applitude/applitude-workshop/Tasks.md

 Change the application so that when the user exits and enter the app again, a new svada sentence is generated

-Hint: Have a variable in your AppDelegate class that refers to the ViewController instance
+Hint for iOS: Have a variable in your AppDelegate class that refers to the ViewController instance